Get paid to cut your energy use

 How to earn bill credit or shopping vouchers by using less electricity

-Energy suppliers are relaunching schemes that pay customers to cut their electricity use at peak times this winter, as part of an ongoing 'demand flexibility service' trial by the National Grid Electricity System Operator (ESO).
+Energy suppliers are relaunching schemes that pay customers to cut their electricity use at peak times, as part of an ongoing 'demand flexibility service' offered by the National Grid Electricity System Operator (ESO), as well offering their own energy-saving schemes.
 This guide explains how these initiatives work, who's eligible and how you can sign up.

 What are these energy use-cutting schemes about?